Seen on:

 Glenn Robinson 1994 Purdue Highlights

-Rick Mount was the first high school athlete ever featured on the cover of Sports Illustrated.
-At Purdue, he became a legend, scoring 2,323 points and averaging 32.2 per game.
+Rick Mount was Indiana basketball’s first true national phenom.
+Raised in Lebanon, Mount became the first high school athlete ever featured on the cover of Sports Illustrated, a testament to his shooting brilliance.

 Video: Big Ten Icons: Rick Mount 4